paralect/stack/README.md

-# Paralect 🎉 Service 🎉 Stack.
+# Product 🎉 Stack 🎉

-The main intent of this repository is to improve following:

-1. Sharing of most common technical solutions across the company
-2. Improve technical knowledge by participating in discussions about different technical subjects
-3. Improve time of delivering Most Viable Product to the market
+Product Stack is a number of small solutions combined together in one repository with a goal to improve products quality and time to market.

+Main concepts:
+1. Every component has an owner who maintain and contribute to the component, keeping it up to date all the time and fixing any issues.
+2. Based on the current Product Stack components we build and support `Mainstream Product` - which is what we think best set of tools and technologies for starting product development.
+While we offer a `Mainstream Product boilerplate`, you can use individual components for your product development.
+3. Every Product Stack component has extensive documentation which allow to learn it quite quickly.

 ## Technology Stack

 To make collaboration simpler and more efficient we will focus around very specific and concise technology stack, which includes following:

 1. Node.JS 8 / Koa.JS 2
-2. React.JS, POST CSS
+2. React.JS with Redux, POST CSS
 3. MongoDB, PostgreSQL

-### Contribute to Service Stack
+### Contribute to Product Stack

-We want contributing to Service Stack to be enjoyable, educational and fun for everyone.
+We want contributing to Product Stack to be enjoyable, educational and fun for everyone.
 There are multiple ways to contribute:

 1. Help with documentation.
 Great documentation is a key.
 2. Submitting bug fixes or grammar fixes.
 3. Adding unit or functional tests.
-4. Adding new ideas to include into Service Stack.
+4. Adding new ideas to include into Product Stack.
 5. Implementing new solutions, that will be used across many products.
 6. Helping answering questions in the github issues.